On a clear day you can see forever, or from Tbilisi to Mount Kazbeg anyway

 Most of the agriculture is small scale and is sold accordingly.

 There is another Greek myth attached to Georgia, that of Jason and the Argonauts, who set off to recover the Golden Fleece from ancient Colchis, now the western area around Batumi, on the Black Sea.
-With Colchian Medea's help, Jason gets the goods and brings her back to Corinth.
-But a few years into the marriage Jason dumps Medea.
-In a frenzy she then kills their two children.
+With Colchian Medea's help, Jason gets the goods and brings her back to Corinth as well.
+A few years into the marriage, however, Jason dumps Medea.
+In a frenzy she kills their two children.
 When gold and riches are involved, it often ends badly.

 Outside the Stamba Hotel